josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/✨_defeated_by_audit.md

 ## 🏮 Footer

-*Defeated by Audit* is a satirical node of the Polaris Protocol.
+*✨ Defeated by Audit* is a satirical node of the Polaris Protocol.
 It personifies information-security principles to remind readers that in the end, **the logs always win.**

 > 📡 Cross-references: